awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-simplify.md

 ## Task 2: Create an IAM role for AWS Lambda<a name="automation-pet2"></a>

 Use the following procedure to create an IAM service role for AWS Lambda\.
-This role includes the `AWSLambdaExecute` and `AmazonSSMFullAccess` managed policies\.
 These policies give Lambda permission to update the value of the `latestAmi` parameter using a Lambda function and Systems Manager\.

 **To create an IAM service role for Lambda**